 Introducing the solution: Kubernetes cluster explorer

 Based on these challenges operations and development teams require better ways to visualize and explore the health of their Kubernetes environments.
-Today, we’re pleased to announce an innovative new curated-visualization tool that addresses this need: New Relic’s Kubernetes cluster explorer.
+We’re addressing this need with an innovative new curated-visualization tool: New Relic’s Kubernetes cluster explorer.

 Cluster explorer expands the Kubernetes monitoring capabilities already built into the New Relic platform.
 It applies advanced capabilities to filter, sort, and search for Kubernetes entities; to understand the relationships and dependencies within an environment; and then employs data-visualization techniques that give customers a fast and intuitive path to getting answers and understanding their Kubernetes environments.
 It’s a powerful and innovative solution to the challenges associated with running Kubernetes at massive scale.